-Nebraska men’s basketball has emerged as one of the surprise success stories of the college basketball season, putting together what is shaping up to be one of the best campaigns in program history.
-Despite seeing their winning streak end with back-to-back losses against top-10 teams, the Huskers sit at 20-2 on the season and have positioned themselves firmly in the NCAA Tournament field with one of the strongest resumes in the country.
+Selection Sunday has arrived, and Nebraska men’s basketball has emerged as one of the surprise success stories of the college basketball season, putting together what is shaping up to be one of the best campaigns in program history.
+The Huskers sit at 26-6 on the season, matching the program record of 26 set in 1991 by the Danny Nee-coached Big Red.

 The highest seed Nebraska has ever earned in the NCAA Tournament is a No. 3 seed in 1991, though the Huskers fell to Xavier in the opening round that season.
 Fred Hoiberg’s squad is potentially on track to make history so long as it can hold serve over the final month of the regular season, putting itself in a great position to shed its status as the only high-major team without an NCAA Tournament victory.